What Does an Electrical Engineer Do?

-Earning an electrical engineering degree is the first step to ensure you are prepared to work in the critical role of an electrical engineer.
-A master’s degree in electrical engineering can also provide further learning and help you to specialize in a specific area of electrical engineering, such as electronics development or renewable energy, or an MBA in engineering management online could help you advance as a leader in the industry.
+Earning an electrical engineering degree is the first step to ensuring you are prepared to work in the critical role of an electrical engineer.
+A master’s degree in electrical engineering can also provide further learning and help you to specialize in a specific area of electrical engineerings, such as electronics development or renewable energy, or an MBA in Engineering Management online could help you advance as a leader in the industry.

-After earning a degree, you can also seek a licensure and certification as a professional engineer (P.E.).
-Becoming a licensed professional engineer can help you stand out in the applicant pool when becoming an electrical engineer, and help you join a growing field that is vital to today’s technology-driven world.
+After earning a degree, you can also seek licensure and certification as a professional engineer (P.E.).
+Becoming a licensed professional engineer can help you stand out in the applicant pool when becoming an electrical engineer and help you join a growing field that is vital to today’s technology-driven world.

-Entering the field of electrical engineering means that you can not only play an important role in the development of innovative new technology, but also have a profound impact on the electrical systems that we rely on in our every day lives.
+Entering the field of electrical engineering means that you may not only play an important role in the development of innovative new technology but also have a profound impact on the electrical systems that we rely on in our everyday lives.

 Where Do Electrical Engineers Work?

 With so many varied opportunities available, jobs for electrical engineers are continuing to grow.
-In 2019, electrical engineers made a median salary of $101,000 and the field is expected to add 200,000 positions through 2028, according to BLS.
+In 2021, electrical engineers made a median salary of $101,780 and the field is expected to grow by 7% through 2030, according to BLS.

 The continued fast-paced growth and advancement of technology means that electrical engineers with a strong background in electronics and computer systems will be in demand for research and development of new technologies, according to BLS.

-In fact, a 2018 study from employment site Glassdoor ranked electrical engineering as the 6th best job in the United States thanks to the growing demand for skilled engineers with electronics experience.
+In fact, a 2022 study from the employment site Glassdoor ranked electrical engineering in the top 50 best jobs in the United States thanks to the growing demand for skilled engineers with electronics experience.

-Demand is also high for electrical engineers with well-rounded skills that go beyond the technical work of an engineer, including communication skills, writing skills and project management.
+Demand is also high for electrical engineers with well-rounded skills that go beyond the technical work of engineering, including communication skills, writing skills and project management.

 Developing Renewable Electrical Power